ColinDao/2-for-1/README.md

 **Data Analysis**: Perform exploratory data analysis (EDA) on the database to uncover trends, patterns, and insights into food price fluctuations over time.
 Utilize SQLite queries and statistical analysis techniques to derive meaningful conclusions from the data.<br />
 <br />
-**Data Retrival**: Create SQLite indexes and views in order to optimize data retrieval for complex queries.
+**Data Retrieval**: Create SQLite indexes and views in order to optimize data retrieval for complex queries.

 ## Credit